bnvaidya20/PersonalizedDRRecommendations/README.md

 # Implementation of Personalized Demand Response (DR) Recommendation System

 ## Project Overview
-This project aims to develop a Personalized Demand Response (DR) Recommendation System.
-The system leverages various data analysis and machine learning techniques to provide customized DR strategies for energy consumption optimization.
+This project implements a Personalized Demand Response (DR) Recommendation System aimed at optimizing energy consumption and enhancing user engagement with demand response programs.
+The system leverages advanced machine learning models and data analytics to provide tailored DR recommendations to individual households or entities.

 Use Case: ML algorithms can analyze individual energy consumption patterns to provide personalized recommendations for energy reduction during DR events.